Thomas Horrocks Openshaw: Later years

 Although he wrote no books or medical treatises, Openshaw was the joint editor of the Catalogue of the Pathological Collection at the London Hospital.
 From 1916 to 1924 he served on the Council of the Royal College of Surgeons.
 In addition, he was consulting surgeon to the Royal National Orthopaedic Hospital, the Poplar Hospital for Accidents, and the Cottage Hospitals of Tilbury, Sidcup and Woolwich.
 He was surgeon to the Royal Surgical Aid Society.

 Openshaw had a son and daughter with his wife, Selina Gertrude Pratt, the daughter of William Pratt of Buern Abbey in Oxford, whom he met at the London Hospital where she had trained as a nurse.
 They married in 1890.
 His son, Major L.P.
 Openshaw, served in the Royal Air Force as a pilot and was killed in a mid-air collision during an air show in Bournemouth in June 1927.

-A few months after his wife's death in 1929 Openshaw developed diabetes and died of pneumonia in a nursing home aged 73.
+A few months after his wife's death in 1929 Openshaw developed diabetes and died of pneumonia in a nursing home, aged 73.

 Openshaw Archive

 Openshaw's photographs from the Second Boer War, his medals and certificates were donated to the Royal London Hospital Archives and Museum in 2004 by John Jenner, his grandson.
-A selection of Openshaw's medals and decorations are now on display at the Museum.
+A selection of Openshaw's medals and decorations were on display at the Museum until 2022.

 The Museum holds Openshaw's campaign medal for the Second Boer War with bars for Cape Colony, Orange Free State and Transvaal, as well as his Queen Victoria Jubilee medal for 1897, Edward VII 1902 Ambulance Service Coronation medal, his British War Medal for service during the First World War and his Imperial Yeomanry Long Service and Good Conduct Medal.